dc-js/dc.js/docs/api-latest.md

 ```

 #### .brushOn([boolean])
-Turn on/off the brush based in-place range filter.
-When the brush is on then user will be able to simply drag the mouse
+Turn on/off the brush-based range filter.
+When brushing is on then user can drag the mouse
-across the chart to perform range filtering based on the extend of the brush.
-However turning on brush filter will essentially
+across a chart with a quantitative scale to perform range filtering based on the extent of the
+brush, or click on the bars of an ordinal bar chart or slices of a pie chart to filter and
-disable other interactive elements on the chart such as the highlighting, tool-tip, and reference lines on a chart.
-Zooming will still
+unfilter them.
+However turning on the brush filter will disable other interactive elements on
+the chart such as highlighting, tool tips, and reference lines.
+Zooming will still be possible
-be possible if enabled, but only via scrolling (panning will be disabled.)
-Default value is "true".
+if enabled, but only via scrolling (panning will be disabled.)
+Default: true

 ## Stack Mixin

 Stack Mixin is an mixin that provides cross-chart support of stackability using d3.layout.stack.

 #### .stack(group[, name, accessor])
-Stack a new crossfilter group into this chart with optionally a custom value accessor.
-All stacks in the same chart will
+Stack a new crossfilter group onto this chart with an optional custom value accessor.
+All stacks
-share the same key accessor therefore share the same set of keys.
-In more concrete words, imagine in a stacked bar chart
+in the same chart will share the same key accessor and therefore the same set of keys.

-all bars will be positioned using the same set of keys on the x axis while stacked vertically.
-If name is specified then
+For example, in a stacked bar chart, the bars of each stack will be positioned using the same set
+of keys on the x axis, while stacked vertically.
+If name is specified then it will be used to
-it will be used to generate legend label.
+generate the legend label.
 ```js
 // stack group using default accessor chart.stack(valueSumGroup)